wulcat/MeowEngine/README.md

   - [There's gold mine in the comment's research on it](https://www.youtube.com/watch?v=sx4IIQL0x7c&list=RDCMUCEwhtpXrg5MmwlH04ANpL8A&start_radio=1&rv=sx4IIQL0x7c&t=1134)
 - [Basic's of c++ to make sure, code is written the right way](https://www.programiz.com/cpp-programming/memory-management)
 - [Matrices](https://www.opengl-tutorial.org/beginners-tutorials/tutorial-3-matrices/)

+## Documentation & Questions notes
+- What are macros

+[//]: # (  - When are macros compiled)
+  - Why use macros?
+  - methods cannot be called globally? why?
+  - variables can be declared but not reused globally has to be from method? why?
+  - What does reflection actually mean? headrd a lot in c# and now while doing multithreading in c++ as well.
+  - what is ui binding? - property change emit event listner

+[//]: # ( - typename... arg and &&...arg && std::forward(args)...)
+[//]: # ( - NUMA architecture & SALSA)